Spin-selective coherent light scattering from ion crystals

-The first term describes the aberration-induced quadratic phase shift discussed above, and an intensity-mask which is stemming from the finite waist of the \SI{729}{nm} illumination, while the waist of the beam at 854~nm is much larger.
-The wave front curvature of the illumination beams leads to a negligible phase shift.
-The second term describes the path-length induced phase shifts for the light emitted at $\lambda = \SI{393}{nm}$.
-Optimum fit to the data is found for z$_0$ =~\SI{9}{\upmu m} and $a=\SI{0.015}{rad/\upmu m^2}$.
-This corresponds to a shift of $\pi$ for an SPE off-center by $\pm\SI{15}{\upmu m}$.
-Taking this quadratic phase into account, and adapting with three values for the overall amplitude, contrast and magnification of interference fringes for the entire data set, we achieve good agreement with the data, see Fig~\ref{fig:2}(ii,iii).
-This model function is plotted in Fig~\ref{fig:2}(iv), now excluding the parasitic quadratic phases.
+The first term describes the aberration-induced quadratic phase shift $\phi(z_i)$ and the second one the spatial profile of the \SI{729}{nm} laser, with the waist of the \SI{854}{nm} laser being much larger.
+Note that the wave front curvatures of the two exciting laser beams lead to a negligible phase shift.
+The last term denotes the path-length induced phase shift of a photon at $\lambda = \SI{393}{nm}$ emitted by an ion at $\textbf{r}_{i}$ and recorded at $\textbf{r}$.
+Optimum fit to the data is found for z$_0$ =~\SI{9}{\upmu m} and $a=\SI{0.015}{rad/\upmu m^2}$ (see Fig.~\ref{fig:2}(ii)), corresponding to a shift of $\pi$ for an ion off-center by $\pm\SI{15}{\upmu m}$.
+Taking the quadratic phase into account and adapting with three parameters for the overall amplitude, contrast and magnification of the interference fringes for the entire data set, we achieve very good agreement with the measured data, see Fig~\ref{fig:2}(ii),(iii).
+This model function is plotted in Fig~\ref{fig:2}(iv), now excluding the parasitic quadratic phases $\phi(z_i)$.
 Here, the 0$^\mathrm{th}$ diffraction order collapses into a narrow peak, whereas the $\pm$1$^\mathrm{st}$ orders display the inhomogeneous distribution of distances between ions, with a series of peaks in the direction towards the 0$^\mathrm{th}$ diffraction order.
-For $N=12$, the distances $l$ between ions vary from the outermost right to the left-hand one like $\{$4.71, 3.94, 3.58, 3.39, 3.29, 3.26, 3.29, 3.39, 3.58, 3.94, 4.71$\}$~$\upmu$m~\cite{James1998}.

-We start by analyzing the fractional width of the 0$^\mathrm{th}$ diffraction order and find agreement with the expected scaling with $1/N$, see Fig.~\ref{fig:3}(i).
-Here, the fractional width is defined by the width of the 0$^\mathrm{th}$ diffraction order divided by the distance to the ±1st diffraction order.
-Moreover, the total photon count in the 0$^\mathrm{th}$ order peak increases linearly with the number of ions $N$ in the crystal.
-Furthermore, we observe that the contrast of the interference fringes $c_1/(c_1+c_2)$ increases with $N$ and then saturates for crystals with $N>8$.
+{\it Scaling properties with ion number -} We study the scaling of several quantities with the number of ions $N$ in Fig.~\ref{fig:3}.
+The fractional width of the $0^\mathrm{th}$ diffraction order shows the expected scaling with $1/N$, see Fig.~\ref{fig:3}(i); here, the fractional width is defined by the width of the main peak divided by the distance to the $\pm 1^\mathrm{th}$ order.
+Furthermore, we see from Fig.~\ref{fig:3}(ii) that the total photon count in the central peak increases linearly with $N$.
+Additionally, the contrast of the interference fringes increases with $N$ and saturates for $N>8$, see Fig.~\ref{fig:3}(iii).
+The high contrast stems from several reasons: As we do not initialize the spin states, the combinatorial factor $C$(N) approaches unity for $N \rightarrow \infty$; moreover, as outlined above, the Debye-Waller factors DW$^{(ij)}$ approaches unity with the experimental parameters of the setup.

-We model the far field intensity $I$ \cite[eq.~13.48]{agarwal_quantum_2013}, leaving aside the aberration from the light collection lens and the intensity mask considered in Equ.~\ref{efield single ion} but investigating mechanisms for loss of interference contrast: